zacksheppardllc/tot-catharsis-program/src/pages/people/index.md

     name: Max Baudisch
     role: 'Comedian, powerful man'
   - description: >-
-      Bad News Bear is a non-binary drag performer who has been performing in Brooklyn and Manhattan for the past two years.
-A Queen, King, and Quing;
-      Bad News Bear is a genderfucked clown-punk merbabe.
-But most importantly, Bad News Bear is a nazi-bashing mess.
-You can see Bad News Bear kittening and performing at the twice monthly punk drag show, Queer as in Fuck You at Otto's Shrunken Head.
-Their next upcoming performance is Pan, a drag and burlesque showcase of Peter Pan, on June 14 at the Huron Club.
-      Instagram @badnewsbeardrag
-    image: /img/bear.jpg
-    name: Bad News Bear
-    role: Drag
-  - description: >-
       Miss Birdy does everything from face painting to singing in a rock band, but mostly she works with kids.
 She sees makeup as a fun way to play with putting your insides on your outside and NOT as a way to conform to